gothinkster/realworld-starter-kit/README.md

 1. `api` contains the data transfer objects used in the REST services API
 2. `resources` contains the REST resource classes
-3. `core` contains the business logic implemented as service classes
+3. `core` contains the business logic implemented as service classes and domain model classes
 4. `db` contains the persistence layer (data access objects)
 5. `security` contains all the security related functionality (JWT)